We Help Patients With Macular Holes Regain Visual Acuity

 Because your macula controls central vision, when it’s damaged, a gradual loss of central vision occurs.

 If you’re experiencing vision loss because of a macular hole, we can help.
-Dr. Marianne McDaniel helps patients throughout the Mascoutah, Belleville, O'Fallon, and Edwardsville areas.
+At Low Vision Center At Mascoutah Eye Care, we see patients throughout the Mascoutah, Belleville, O'Fallon, and Edwardsville areas.

 Our low vision optometrist can fit you for bioptic telescope glasses to improve your vision for driving.
 You won’t need to ask others to drive you anywhere – you’ll be able to get there by yourself.
 Full diameter telescope glasses can help you read words on a page and see them in more detail, so you can indulge your love of reading once again.